 The goal in mediation is not to have a ‘win’ so that someone else may ‘lose’.
 Mediation is not therapy.
 It is a facilitated dialogue between you and the person that you are in conflict with.

 Connie has held numerous positions as a Leader, a Manager and a Trainer, in the Rochester Community both as a volunteer and a paid employee.
 She received her training as a Professional Mediator through the Mediation Center, Center for Dispute Settlement and the Rochester NY Collaborative Law Association.
 Connie is on the Board of Directors for the New York State Counsel of Divorce Mediators, responsible for Continuing Education, a member of the Collaborative Law Association of the Rochester Area, the International Association of Collaborative Professionals, the Rochester Association of Family Mediators, and Academy of Professional Family Mediators.

 “I understand what it is like to deal with loss and starting over.
 I know first hand what it is like to come up with a new Plan B, because Plan A no longer works for you or even exists."

 If you are facing the prospect of a separation or divorce, Connie can help you draft a Parenting Plan that meets the needs of your family.
 As well as addressing the financial aspects – the division of your assets and debts as you separate a household.
 The process does not have to be adversarial.

-Connie Fraser Mediation will help you sort through the details and help you and your spouse, partner or workmate, make decisions so that you can move forward to the next chapter of your lives.
+Connie Fraser Mediation in Rochester NY will help you sort through the details and help you and your spouse, partner or workmate, make decisions so that you can move forward to the next chapter of your lives.